-We were incorporated in the State of Nevada on September 26, 2014 under the name Rose Rock Inc. and changed its name to Datasea Inc. on May 27, 2015 by amending its articles of incorporation.
-On May 26, 2015, the Company's founder, Xingzhong Sun, sold 6,666,667 shares of common stock of the Company to Zhixin Liu, one of the owners of Shuhai Skill (HK) as defined below.
+We were incorporated in the State of Nevada on September 26, 2014 under the name Rose Rock Inc. and changed our name to Datasea Inc. on May 27, 2015 by amending our articles of incorporation.
+On May 26, 2015, the Company's founder, Xingzhong Sun, sold 6,666,667 shares of common stock of the Company to Zhixin Liu, an owner of Shuhai Skill (HK) as defined below.
 On October 27, 2016, Mr. Sun sold his remaining 1,666,667 shares of common stock of the Company to Ms. Liu.

-On October 29, 2015, the Company entered into a share exchange agreement (the "Exchange Agreement") with the shareholders (the "Shareholders") of Shuhai Information Skill (HK) Limited ("Shuhai Skill (HK)"), a limited liability company incorporated on May 15, 2015 under the laws of the Hong Kong Special Administrative Region of the People's Republic of China (the "PRC").
-Pursuant to the terms of the Exchange Agreement, the Shareholders, who together owned 100% of the ownership rights in Shuhai Skill (HK), transferred all of the issued and outstanding ordinary shares of Shuhai Skill (HK) to the Company in exchange for the issuance of an aggregate of 6,666,667 shares of common stock, thereby causing Shuhai Skill (HK) and its wholly owned subsidiaries, Tianjin Information Sea Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC, and Harbin Information Sea Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC, to become wholly-owned subsidiaries of the Company, and Shuhai Information Technology Co., Ltd., also a limited liability company incorporated under the laws of the PRC ("Shuhai Beijing"), to become a variable interest entity ("VIE") of the Company through a series of contractual agreements between Shuhai Beijing and Tianjin Information.
+On October 29, 2015, the Company entered into a share exchange agreement (the "Exchange Agreement") with the stockholders (the "Stockholders") of Shuhai Information Skill (HK) Limited ("Shuhai Skill (HK)"), a limited liability company ("LLC") incorporated on May 15, 2015 under the laws of the Hong Kong Special Administrative Region of the People's Republic of China (the "PRC").
+Pursuant to the terms of the Exchange Agreement, the Stockholders, who together owned 100% of the ownership rights in Shuhai Skill (HK), transferred all of the issued and outstanding ordinary shares of Shuhai Skill (HK) to the Company for the issuance of 6,666,667 shares of common stock, thereby causing Shuhai Skill (HK) and its wholly owned subsidiaries, Tianjin Information Sea Information Technology Co., Ltd., ("Tianjin Information"), a LLC incorporated under the laws of the PRC, and Harbin Information Sea Information Technology Co., Ltd., a LLC incorporated under the laws of the PRC ("Shuhai Beijing"), to become a variable interest entity ("VIE") of the Company through a series of contractual agreements between Shuhai Beijing and Tianjin Information.
 The transaction was accounted for as a reverse merger, with Shuhai Skill (HK) and its subsidiaries being the accounting survivor.
 Accordingly, the historical financial statements presented are those of Shuhai Skill (HK) and its consolidated subsidiaries and VIE.

-Following the Share Exchange, the Shareholders, being Zhixin Liu and her father, Fu Liu, owned approximately 82% of the outstanding shares of common stock.
+Following the Share Exchange, the Stockholders, being Zhixin Liu and her father, Fu Liu, owned approximately 82% of the Company's outstanding shares of common stock.
 As of October 29, 2015, there were 18,333,333 shares of common stock issued and outstanding, 15,000,000 of which were beneficially owned by Zhixin Liu and Fu Liu.
-After the Share Exchange, the Company, through its consolidated subsidiaries and VIE, is engaged in the business of providing Internet security products and equipment, new media advertising, micro-marketing, and data analysis services in the PRCs.
+After the Share Exchange, the Company, through its consolidated subsidiaries and VIE, is engaged in providing Internet security products and equipment, new media advertising, micro-marketing, and data analysis services in the PRC.

 On April 12, 2018, our Board of Directors and stockholders approved a one-for-three reverse stock split of our issued and outstanding shares of common stock, which became effective on May 1, 2018, decreasing the number of outstanding shares from 57,511,771 to 19,170,827.
-Subsequent to the split, the number of our outstanding shares increased from to 19,170,827 to 19,170,846 to accommodate certain shareholders' positions due to rounding elections payable at the beneficial owner level.
-Unless otherwise stated, all shares and per share amounts in this form 10K have been retroactively adjusted to give effect to this stock split.
+Subsequent to the split, the number of our outstanding shares increased from to 19,170,827 to 19,170,846 to accommodate certain stockholders' positions due to rounding elections payable at the beneficial owner level.

-On December 21, 2018, the Company successfully completed a registered, underwritten initial public offering and concurrent listing of the Company's common stock on the NASDAQ Capital Market, which generated gross proceeds of \$6.7 million before deducting underwriter's commissions and other offering costs, resulting in net proceeds of approximately \$5.7 million, of which \$1,000,000 was placed in an escrow account. \$600,000 of the escrow fund was held and will be disbursed by the escrow agent pursuant to the terms and conditions of a certain Indemnification Escrow
+On December 21, 2018, the Company completed a registered, underwritten initial public offering and concurrent listing of the Company's common stock on the NASDAQ Capital Market, which generated gross proceeds of \$6.7 million before deducting underwriter's commissions and other offering costs, resulting in net proceeds of approximately \$5.7 million, of which \$1,000,000 was placed in an escrow account and subsequently released.
+The Company sold 1,667,500 shares of common stock (including shares issued pursuant to the underwriter's over-allotment option) at \$4 per share.

-Agreement between the Company and the underwriter of the offering. \$400,000 of the escrow fund was disbursed to the Company in February 2019 when the underwriter confirmed receipt of a written legal opinion from PRC legal counsel in connection with such offering.
-The Company sold 1,667,500 shares of common stock (including shares issued pursuant to the underwriter's over-allotment option) at an offering price of \$4 per share.
 In connection with the offering, the Company's common stock began trading on the NASDAQ Capital Market beginning on December 19, 2018 under the symbol "DTSS."